10 Obscure Coral Snake Species

 Source: public domain

 A coral snake of far northwestern South America.
 Unlike most species, which are blocked by the skyscraping Andes mountains, this species manages to cross them, hence the alternative name of Trans-Andean coral snake.
-It lives in western Ecuador, Colombia, and in 2015, one was discovered in central Panama, extending its territory westwards by several hundred miles.

-Micrurus dumeril is mainly a forest dweller, sticking to moist/wet forests.
-Most of its range is at altitudes of 0-600 metres, but in the Andes mountains it has been found at 2133 metres.
 This snake is often found slithering slowly and patiently across a bed of fallen leaves.
-Diet reports are sketchy, but a confirmed prey is the Thomson’s caecilian, which it was observed eating in Colombia in 2017, at an altitude of 217 metres.
+Diet reports are sketchy, but one confirmed prey is the Thomson’s caecilian, which it was observed eating in Colombia in 2017, at an altitude of 217 metres.
 Swamp eels and fellow snakes are also confirmed prey.
-The Capuchin coral snake reaches a record length of 95.4cm.

-8 Roatan coral snake
+8 Roatán coral snake

 Roatan Coral Snake (Micrurus ruatanus)